-With 2022 full of hope, it’s time to dust off your backpack and think about where to go next.
+It’s time to dust off your backpack and think about where to go next.
 If you’re on a budget, you may be wondering about the cheapest backpacking destinations in the world.
 The thing is, especially if you’ve been aching to get back out there, ‘budget travel’ can be a bit of an oxymoron.
-People go traveling to see something new, and once it finally becomes possible to go backpacking in 2022, the last thing you want to do is restrict yourself.
+People go traveling to see something new, and once you’re on the road, the last thing you want to do is restrict yourself.

 The way to travel on a budget without feeling too limited is to go backpacking destinations where food, accommodation, and transport are cheap.
 This will allow you to stretch your budget and splurge on the occasional special activity to get the most out of your trip.
 The good news is, after you figure out a cheap way to get to your destination, it is possible to travel around some of the most beautiful destinations on earth for less than $20 a day.
 Believe it or not, it can sometimes be cheaper to be on the road than to stay at home considering your normal rent and daily expenses!